mmingluo/kspir/README.md

 ***

-The [kspir](https://github.com/parsear/kspir) is the implement of the paper [Faster FHE-based Single-Server PIR].
+The [kspir](https://github.com/parsear/kspir) is the implement of the paper [Faster FHE-based Single-Server Private Information Retrieval].
+This library will be continuously updated to support more features.

 ## Requirements
 The runnig of this code requires a basic c++ toolchain, including